CountyEthics

 Crag Considerations

-• Polished slate at Buckstone How is extremely dangerous when wet — even residual dampness creates near-zero friction on slab routes.
+• Polished slate at Buckstone How is extremely dangerous when wet — falls on greasy slabs are a serious injury risk even on easy-graded terrain.

 Reasoning